Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Jay C. Horgen - Affiliated Managers Group, Inc.

 Hey.
 Good morning, Craig.
-So just at a top level, the ratio of our aggregate revenue to average assets under management has actually increased from a year ago.
-It's increased on a management fee-only basis as well as a total basis as I have mentioned.
-That's because obviously we've added a number of high-quality alternative managers that have higher management fee rates and also contributed to the performance fee opportunity, but also our alternative managers are growing as part of our mix, the existing Affiliates.
+So just at the top level, the ratio of our aggregate revenue to average assets under management has actually increased from a year ago.
+It's increased on a management fee-only basis as well as a total basis, as I have mentioned.
+That's because obviously, we've added a number of high-quality alternative managers that have higher management fee rates and also contributed to the performance fee opportunity, but also, our alternative managers are growing as part of our mix, the existing Affiliates.

-So even when you exclude 2016's new investments, our fee rates have been stable to maybe up a bit both on a management fee and total basis.
-And maybe, Nate, if you can want to give a little more context to what's happening at the next level.
+So even when you exclude 2016's new investments, our fee rates have been stable to maybe up a bit, both on a management fee and total basis.
+And maybe, Nate, if you want to give a little more context to what's happening at the next level?

 Nathaniel Dalton - Affiliated Managers Group, Inc.

-So, one, if you look across many of our Affiliates, they've got good track records, they are managing their capacity either because of product capacity or just the opportunity in the market at the time.
+So, one, if you look across many of our Affiliates, they've got good track records, they are managing their capacity, either because of product capacity or just opportunity in the market at the time.
 And so, they're managing their product set pretty carefully.
 And that group of firms is able to sustain competitiveness on kind of flows and all that while maintaining their pricing discipline.
-So, there's a category of Affiliates that I sort of put in that bucket.
+So, there's a category of Affiliates that I'd sort of put in that bucket.

-And then next thing I'd say is there's definitely parts of the business where there's fee pressure, whether it's certain product categories, certain geographies, certain channels.
-And there, I think Affiliates are having to make those kinds of choices and you can actually see in some ways some of the choices they're making reflected in the fact that the fee rate for our business overall has been quite stable.
+And then next thing I'd say is, there's definitely parts of the business where there's fee pressure, whether it's certain product categories, certain geographies, certain channels.
+And there, I think Affiliates are having to make those kinds of choices, and you can actually see, in some ways, some of the choices they're making reflected in the fact that the fee rate for our business overall has been quite stable.

-One piece and you've touched on this is we are seeing some of our Affiliates kind of lower fees a bit in trade for sort of longer duration, whether it's in longer lot kind of multi-year kinds of products, and we think that's a good trade.
+One piece, and you touched on this is, we are seeing some of our Affiliates kind of lower fees a bit in trade for sort of longer duration, whether it's in longer lot kind of multi-year kinds of products, and we think that's a good trade.
 And again, depending on how you look at the pricing structure for those products, many of which will also include performance fee component.
-If you think that longer duration will allow it expanded, the investment opportunity set and therefore potentially higher performance, you can actually get – you can think about those as a little bit the trade between slightly lower management fees for slightly ultimately higher realized performance fees potentially.
+If you think that that longer duration will allow an expanded investment opportunity set, and therefore potentially higher performance, you can actually get – you can think about those as a little bit, the trade between slightly lower management fees for slightly – ultimately higher realized performance fees, potentially.

-And then, the third point and you touched on this as well, but also while there are areas we're seeing fee compression, that's offset in many respects by what we're seeing in product development, which is much of which is happening in relatively high fee areas.
+And then the third point, and you touched on this as well, but also, while there are areas we're seeing fee compression, that's offset in many respects by what we're seeing in product development, which is much of which is happening in relatively high fee areas.
 So, we're seeing lots of increased allocations, alternatives for example from retail investors and platforms.
 And so, while there are some of the dynamics you talked about, if you compare that to much of the other – such products, they're still coming online at very good effective management fee level.
 So, you sort of put all those together and hopefully that gives you a sense of the color that sits under the high level that Jay described.

 Operator